 Step 5: Set Aperture in Program (P) Mode with Flexible Program

-Step 7: Capture Photos with Adjusted Aperture
+Step 7: Photos with Changed Aperture Captured

-1. Control Depth of Field
+1. Depth of Field Control

-3. Consider Diffraction at Small Apertures
+3. Watch Out for Diffraction at Small Apertures

-4. Use Depth of Field Preview Button
+4. Utilize Depth of Field Preview Button

 Common Challenges and Solutions